david942j/one_gadget/README.md

 # Usage: one_gadget [file] [options]
 #     -b, --build-id BuildID           BuildID[sha1] of libc.
 #     -f, --[no-]force-file            Force search gadgets in file instead of build id first.
+#     -n, --near FUNCTIONS/FILE        Order gadgets by their distance to the given functions or to the GOT functions of the given file.
 #     -l, --level OUTPUT_LEVEL         The output level.
 #                                      OneGadget automatically selects gadgets with higher successful probability.
 #                                      Increase this level to ask OneGadget show more gadgets it found.